 Can dancing while pregnant hurt the baby?
 The short answer is no. Pregnancy requires that you take it easy, but not so easy that you skip exercises altogether.
-Dancing for short periods of time every day is completely safe, but only if your doc has given you the go-ahead to perform cardio.
-It is ideal to pick a less vigorous style of dance that has very little jumping and darting about.
+Dancing for short periods of time every day is completely safe, but only if your doctor has given you the go-ahead to perform cardio.
+It is ideal to pick less vigorous styles of dance that means, a dancing style which involves very little jumping and darting about.

-Try finding a dance class specially designed for pregnant women.
+Try finding a dance class, especially, designed for pregnant women.
 However, you can also do it at home if you so prefer.
 Here are a few dance forms you can attempt:

-- Dancing during pregnancy first trimester affords you choices like jazz and samba, but these styles become tricky later in the pregnancy.
+- Dancing during the first trimester of your pregnancy affords you choices like jazz and samba, but these styles become tricky later in pregnancy.

 - Belly dancing during pregnancy is preferred as it employs unhurried controlled motions that strengthen your abdominal and back muscles.

 - Ballroom dancing sounds complicated, but it can help you lower your resting heart rate.

 - Please avoid dance styles that have a lot of movements and lifts like Bharatanatyam, ballet and hip-hop, as they could lead to overheating, pulled muscles and so on.

 Benefits of Dancing in Pregnancy

 Pregnancy dance workouts offer loads of advantages for both you and your unborn child.
 Some of them are: